heeeunjeon/heeeunjeon/README.md

 <h3 align="center"> 🙌 </h3>
 <p align="center">
   Nice to meet you!
-My name is Jeon Hee-eun. <br>
+My name is Hee-eun Jeon. <br>
   I am currently studying the backend, <br>
   I am running to become a more advanced developer 🏃🏻‍♀️💨
 </p>